21st Michigan Infantry Regiment

 The 21st Michigan Infantry Regiment was an infantry regiment that served in the Union Army during the American Civil War.

 Service

-The 21st Michigan Infantry was mustered into Federal service at Ionia, Michigan and Grand Rapids, Michigan, on September 9, 1862.
+The 21st Michigan Infantry was mustered into Federal service at Ionia, Michigan, and Grand Rapids, Michigan, on September 9, 1862.
 The regiment recruited its members starting on July 15, 1862, from the 4th Congressional District which included the Michigan counties of Barry, Ionia, Montcalm, Kent, Ottawa, Muskegon, Oceana, Newaygo, Mecosta, Mason, Manistee, Grand Traverse, Leelanau, Manitou, Osceola, Emmet, Mackinac, Delta, and Cheboygan.
 The 21st Michigan Infantry rendezvous was at Ionia.

 Among the ranks were future prominent Michigan politicians John Avery and Charles E. Belknap.

-The regiment left its quarters at Ionia, Michigan, on the 12th of September in command of Colonel Stevens, 1,008 strong, under orders to report at Cincinnati.
+The regiment left its quarters at Ionia, Michigan, on September 12 in command of Colonel Stevens, 1,008 strong, under orders to report at Cincinnati.
 It was immediately pushed forward into Kentucky via Louisville, and became early engaged in the realities of war.